slejennings/Burrow-Occupant-Chemical-Profiles/README.md

 ***Workflow***

-The R scripts are numbered in Steps (1 through 6) as part of their filename.
+The R scripts are numbered in Steps (1 through 6), which is noted as part of their filename.
 They should be run in numerical order starting with Soil_Step1.
 R and ending with Feathers_Step6.R

 -------------------------
 ### **Scripts Folder**